 (2) Identify the variables, standards of reliability, and other assumptions expected to have the greatest effect on the least-cost mix of resources preferred resource portfolio.

 (3) Determine the present value revenue requirement of the utility’s resource plan, stated in total dollars and in dollars per kilowatt-hour delivered, with the discount rate specified.
-Demonstrate that supply-side and demand-side resource alternatives have been evaluated on a consistent and comparable basis.
+Demonstrate that supply-side and demand-side resource alternatives have been evaluated on a consistent and comparable basis, including consideration of safety, reliability, reisk and uncertainty, cost effectiveness, and customer rate impacts.

 (4) Demonstrate that the utility’s resource plan preferred resource portfolio utilizes, to the extent practical, all economical load management, conservationdemand side management, nonconventional technology relying on renewable resources, cogeneration, distributed generation, energy storage, transmission, and energy efficiency improvements as sources of new supply.